schatzcenter/CBREC/CBREC-LCA/README.md

 2. Create a polygon shapefile that contains the shapes for each project that C-BREC LCA will be run on.
 The shapefile can contain any number of polygons, thereby allowing a batch run of multiple projects if desired.
 Furthermore, each shape doesn't necessarily need to represent a project per se.
 It simply defines a region over which residue mobilization is implemented.
 For example, the shapefile can contain shapes that divide up the entire State of California into different regions, such as eco-regions.

    a.
 Note that there is a script flag `useactivitycodes` (described below) that can be set if the user wishes to specify the type of primary silvacultural treatment that is conducted on each project location.
 If this is set to true, this requires that the polygon shapefile contain a `treat_code` attribute that contains this definition.
-The allowed values for `treat_code` are
+The allowed values for `treat_code` are:

       i.
+RM100: Remove 100% of basal area ii.
+TFA20: Thin from above 20% of basal area iii.
+TFA40: Thin from above 40% of basal area iv.
+TFA60: Thin from above 60% of basal area
+      v.
+TFA80: Thin from above 80% of basal area vi.
+TFB20: Thin from below 20% of basal area vii.
+TFB40: Thin from below 40% of basal area viii.
+TFB60: Thin from below 60% of basal area ix.
+TFB80: Thin from below 80% of basal area
+      x.
+TFP20: Proportionally thin 20% of basal area xi.
+TFP40: Proportionally thin 40% of basal area xii.
+TFP60: Proportionally thin 60% of basal area xiii.
+TFP80: Proportionally thin 80% of basal area

 3. Update the CBREC-LCA_input_filepaths.csv file to reflect name and location of the polygon shapefile.